simoneromano96/simoneromano96/README.md

 ## Programming languages I love:

-* Rust (but sometimes it makes me 😡)
+* 🦀 Rust (but sometimes it makes me 😡)
-* Go (but sometimes it is too naive)
+* 🦫 Go (but sometimes it is too naive)
-* TypeScript / JavaScript (but sometimes it is weird)
+* 🔷 TypeScript / JavaScript (but sometimes it is weird)
-* Python (because sometimes you just need a script)
+* 🐍 Python (because sometimes you just need a script)

-No Java 💩 nor VMs allowed!
+No 💩 Java allowed!

 ## My stack(s)